 Chartreuse Color Combinations

-Chartreuse is a big bold color with a lot of personality.
+Chartreuse is a big, bold color with a lot of personalities.
 It’s extremely versatile and pairs with almost any other color.
 However, depending on what effect you want to achieve, you’ll want to think carefully about what colors to pair it with.

 Grey and chartreuse pair perfectly together―particularly deep grays that are more warm than cool.
 Try putting a chartreuse sofa or chair against deep gray walls for a soothing yet modern look.

 When paired with dark blue, chartreuse takes on an electric vibe.
 This combo is particularly trendy so if you like to be on-trend, try combining chartreuse furniture with deep blue, saturated walls.